drubinstein/pokerl/content/docs/chapter-1/breakdown/battling.md

 # Battling

 Half of the previously mentioned objectives involve battling and winning against other trainers.
-However, I concluded that teaching battling is not required to make an agent capable of completing Pokemon with RL.
+However, I concluded that teaching battling is not required to make an agent capable of completing Pokémon with RL.

-The Pokemon battle system is pretty straight forward.
-Pokemon is an advanced game of rock-paper-scissors.
-Pokemon have moves that can be used to either inflict status effects against other Pokemon, damage other Pokemon or boost their own abilities or self-heal.
-The strength of each move is affected by the strengths and weaknesses of each Pokemon relative to the move and overall stats.
-Moves are given priority based on a Pokemon's SPEED stat or based on a move's priority.
-Damage is based on the Pokemon's ATTACK, SPECIAL and DEFENSE stats depending on the move.
-Additionally, moves can miss based on a move and Pokemon's ACCURACY stats.
+The Pokémon battle system is pretty straight forward.
+Pokémon is an advanced game of rock-paper-scissors.
+Pokémon have moves that can be used to either inflict status effects against other Pokémon, damage other Pokémon or boost their own abilities or self-heal.
+The strength of each move is affected by the strengths and weaknesses of each Pokémon relative to the move and overall stats.
+Moves are given priority based on a Pokémon's SPEED stat or based on a move's priority.
+Damage is based on the Pokémon's ATTACK, SPECIAL and DEFENSE stats depending on the move.
+Additionally, moves can miss based on a move and Pokémon's ACCURACY stats.

-During battles, the agent can additionally switch their current Pokemon in-battle or use items to heal their Pokemon.
+During battles, the agent can additionally switch their current Pokémon in-battle or use items to heal their Pokémon.

-There are two types of battles in Pokemon.
-The first type are *wild* battles where the agent will battle against a single Pokemon.
+There are two types of battles in Pokémon.
+The first type are *wild* battles where the agent will battle against a single Pokémon.
 Wild battles generally begin with a random encounter in grassy areas or dungeons.
 The second type are *trainer* battles.
-Trainer battles place the agent against a team of one or more Pokemon.
+Trainer battles place the agent against a team of one or more Pokémon.
 Trainers have access to the same item and party switch actions the agent has.

-Battles end when all Pokemon on one side have fainted.
-Fainting is when a Pokemon's health drops to zero.
-Additionally, during a wild battle, the agent has the option to *run* and leave the wild battle without penalty or *catch* the opposing Pokemon and have the opposing Pokemon join their party.
+Battles end when all Pokémon on one side have fainted.
+Fainting is when a Pokémon's health drops to zero.
+Additionally, during a wild battle, the agent has the option to *run* and leave the wild battle without penalty or *catch* the opposing Pokémon and have the opposing Pokémon join their party.

-If the agent's Pokemon knocks out the opposing Pokemon, they gain experience (EXP).
-With enough EXP, a Pokemon will level up.
-Levelling up provides a mechanism to increase the Pokemon's stats.
+If the agent's Pokémon knocks out the opposing Pokémon, they gain experience (EXP).
+With enough EXP, a Pokémon will level up.
+Levelling up provides a mechanism to increase the Pokémon's stats.
 Levelling up to increase stats gives a mechanism to ignore worrying about battling.
-If the agent “grinds,” that is, let Pokemon level up or retry trainers infinite times, the agent will eventually win outside of a couple of very unlikely situations.
+If the agent “grinds,” that is, let Pokémon level up or retry trainers infinite times, the agent will eventually win outside of a couple of very unlikely situations.

 Consequentially, I ignored creating a policy for battling and focused on providing suitable conditions for levelling up when needed.